Jorge Medina

 Jorge Medina Barra ([ˈxoɾxe meˈðina]; 24 April 1968 – 23 November 2022) was a Bolivian civil rights activist and politician who served as a member of the Chamber of Deputies from La Paz, representing its special indigenous circumscription from 2010 to 2015.

 Raised in the Afro-Bolivian community of the tropical Yungas region, Medina became active in the Afro civil rights movement after moving to the city of La Paz.
 He was a founding member of the Afro-Bolivian Saya Cultural Movement and co-founded the Afro-Bolivian Center for Integral and Community Development, two organizations dedicated to promoting public and state recognition of Afro cultural identity.

 Having succeeded in securing the inclusion of Afro-Bolivians in the 2009 Constitution, Medina was later elected to represent La Paz's minority indigenous peoples in the Chamber of Deputies, becoming the first Afro-Bolivian to serve in either chamber of the Bolivian legislature.
+In parliament, Medina spearheaded Bolivia's flagship Law Against Racism and promoted other pro-Afro pieces of legislation.
+He was not nominated for reelection.

 Early life and career

 Jorge Medina was born on 24 April 1968 to Paulino Medina and Sergia Barra, an Afro-Bolivian family from the rural community of Chijchipa in the La Paz Department's agricultural Nor Yungas Province.
 Medina completed his primary schooling in the nearby town of Tocaña before moving with his parents to Caranavi in Alto Beni, where he attended the city's Martín Cárdenas School.
-After graduating in 1988, Medina moved to the city of La Paz to pursue college education; he studied business administration at the Higher University of San Andrés and took courses in systems engineering at the University of Aquinas.
+After graduating in 1988, Medina moved to the city of La Paz to pursue a college education; he studied business administration at the Higher University of San Andrés and took courses in systems engineering at the University of Aquinas.
 In the ensuing years, Medina worked a number of odd jobs, spending six years as a chauffeur for the Golden Eagle Mining Company before being employed as a mechanic at a local workshop, and later as a laborer for a nearby paper company.
-He also spent short stints as an employee at YPFB and the Ministry of Labor.
+He also spent short stints as an employee at YPFB – the state-owned petroleum enterprise – and the Ministry of Labor.